This is going to sound crazy but, your child is afraid of food.

 Exposure Exposure Exposure!!!

 Or as one of my favourite over-played songs says, “Don’t stop believing”.
-We’ve got to keep putting the foods in front of them.
+We’ve got to keep putting the food in front of them.
 Even if they resist 15 times or 150 times.
 The more they see and interact with these foods the more familiar (and less fearful) they become.

 Here’s some scientific proof:

 In June 2019, a controlled trial was tested out in 23 childcare centres.
 Twenty-two children were included and on average they were 3.6 years old.
 The trial was set up to promote healthy habits in their diets.
 They first conducted a food tasting assessment which included 9 foods: grapes, cheese, crackers, chickpeas, edamame, water chestnut, kidney beans, papaya, and olives.
-The least known foods were papaya, edamame and horse chestnut and the most known foods were whole wheat crackers, grapes and string cheese… and were not surprisingly the most tried foods at 73-79%.
+The least known foods were papaya, edamame, and horse chestnut and the most known foods were whole wheat crackers, grapes, and string cheese… and were not surprisingly the most tried foods at 73-79%.

 In summary, when children are familiar with foods, they are more likely to try them!